diversitywoman/conference2015/_posts/mosaic_honor/2015-08-31-Black_Cathie.md

-Today, she lives in the start-up world as an advisor, board member and/or angel investor in a variety of young companies, to include PubMatic, Yieldbot, Bark &Co (BarkBox), Pinks & Greens, Hit Fix and others.
+Today, she lives in the start-up world as an advisor, board member and/or angel investor in a variety of young companies, to include PubMatic, Yieldbot, Bark & Co (BarkBox), Pinks & Greens, Hit Fix and others.